 Stan Kroenke, the primary shareholder at the club, has given his son Josh Kroenke ample amounts of power at the club.
 Josh has even moved to London from the states, so he can conduct a more thorough review of the club.
 As a result, he’s been tipped to become the chairman of the club in the future.

 On Thursday, Arsenal will meet Manchester City again as the two have their reverse fixture in the Premier League at the Emirates.
 If Arsenal is to complete the impossible mission of finishing in the top 4, they must start that quest by becoming only the second team to beat City in the league this season.
+They have been a good lay bet with many punters to finish outside the top four all season.

 As of now, Arsenal is 10 points behind Tottenham who currently sit in 4th.
 The Gunners can reduce that deficit on Thursday with a win over the Premier League champions-elect.
 If they can’t get into the Champions League through the league, then the Europa League offers an alternative route.The Gunners have a mouth-watering encounter with AC Milan over two legs, yes, the Italians are a team of great European pedigree, but they currently sit 7th in the Serie A table.